compsocialscience/summer-institute/host.md

 sidebar:
   - name: Overview
     url: "#overview"
-  - name: Hosting a partner location
+  - name: Hosting a Partner Location
     url: "#hosting-a-partner-location"
-  - name: Mission and guiding principles
+  - name: Mission and Guiding Principles
     url: "#mission-and-guiding-principles"
-  - name: Previous partner locations
+  - name: Previous Partner Locations
     url: "#previous-partner-locations"
   - name: Eligibility
     url: "#eligibility"
-  - name: "Call for applications 2021"
+  - name: "Call for Applications 2021"
     url: "#call-for-applications-2021"
-  - name: How to apply
+  - name: How to Apply
     url: "#how-to-apply"
-  - name: Frequently asked questions
+  - name: Frequently Asked Questions
     url: "#frequently-asked-questions"
 ---

-### Hosting a partner location
+### Hosting a Partner Location

 Starting in 2018, the Summer Institutes in Computational Social Science (SICSS) began including partner locations in order to increase the number of participants.
 The Summer Institute is two weeks long and partner locations typically involve: 1) pre-recorded or live-streamed lectures on topics ranging from automated text analysis to ethics; 2) training exercises to reinforce key ideas from lectures; 3) live-streamed research talks from leaders in the field; and 4) participant-led group research projects.
 This model has been used successfully at universities and companies around the world.